afrozchakure/Interactive-Generation/_pages/books.markdown

 Feel free to reach out if you have any suggestions or comments.
 Cheers!

+> Note: This is not an updated list, You can follow me on [GoodReads] to know what I'm reading:

 1. Fiction:
     - The Harry Potter series by J.K.
 Rowling.
     - To Kill a Mockingbird by Harper Lee.